 Our Story So Far

-Founded in Boston (2003) by two frost-bitten Honolulu college transplants, The WAITIKI 7 (a portmanteau of “Waikiki” and “Tiki”) is a 7-piece professional musical ensemble specializing in mid-20th century Exotica music.
+Founded in Boston by bassist Randy Wong and drummer Abe Lagrimas Jr., The WAITIKI 7 (a portmanteau of “Waikiki” and “Tiki”) is a 7-piece all-star alternative jazz ensemble specializing in the historic recreation and modern interpretation of mid-20th century Exotica music.

 Inspired by Les Baxter, Martin Denny, Arthur Lyman, Gene Rains, Robert Drasnin, and others of the late 1950s-mid 1960s, WAITIKI aims to recreate the sound, ambience, and fun of the classic Tiki aesthetic.